FireMarshmellow/Spotlight_Storage/README.md

+# WARNING: This version is not compatible with the same database from version 2.
+Converter coming soon.

 # MIMOSA - short for "Mellow_Labs Inventory Management and Organization System Apparatus".
 Just like a refreshing mimosa, this system will make your life brighter and more organized!

 ## Videos